Texas had seven mass shootings over 10 years. Meanwhile, gun control has loosened statewide.

 Second Fort Hood shooting

-A 34-year-old Army specialist opened fire at the Fort Hood Army base, killing three and wounding at least 12 others before he engaged with military police, then shot himself.
+A 34-year-old Army specialist opened fire at the Fort Hood Army base, killing three and wounding 12 others before he engaged with military police, then shot himself.
 Lt.
 Gen. Mark A. Milley told reporters that the shooter "had behavioral health and mental health" issues.

 2015